7k-ag/7k-sdk-ts/README.md

 ## Miscellaneous

-If you encounter issues when importing functions from this SDK in a Node.js environment, refer to [this code example](./src/examples/nodejs/) for guidance.
+If you encounter issues when importing functions from this SDK in a Node.js environment, refer to [src/examples/nodejs/](./src/examples/nodejs/) for guidance.

 ## License